Abietane

-Chemical structure and properties
+Abietane is an organic compound with the formula C20H36.
+It is a tricyclic, saturated hydrocarbon with an elaborate stereochemistry.
+It is a colorless solid.
+It is of little biochemical interest except as a reference structure of the abietanes.

+Abietanes

+Abietanes are a large family of diterpenoids.
+Individual members of these diterpenoids are also colorless hydrophobic organic compounds.
+They are usually encountered as mixtures.
+Most prominent of the abietanes is abietic acid, the major constituent of rosin.
+Other abietanes are carnosic acid and ferruginol.
+Some abietanes are of interest in biogeochemistry as markers indicating the source organisms.

-Abietanes are tricyclic 20-carbon diterpenoids characterized by three fused six-membered rings and alkyl functional groups at carbons 4, 10, and 13.
+Abietanes are tricyclic 20-carbon diterpenoids characterized by three fused six-membered rings and alkyl groups at carbons 4, 10, and 13.
 In higher plants, abietanes and other diterpenoids are synthesized from four five-carbon isoprene units.
 Abietanes are generally nonpolar, volatile, and less dense than water.
 The presence of one or more polar functional groups (typically a carboxylic acid or alcohol) tends to increase the polarity and boiling point of a given abietane relative to its unsubstituted hydrocarbon form.

 Biological sources and synthesis

-In higher plants, abietanes are synthesized from geranylgeranyl diphosphate (GGPP) via a copalyl diphosphate (CPP) intermediate.
-First, GGPP is cyclized by a class II diterpene cyclase enzyme to CPP.
-The conformation of the GGPP molecule dictates the stereochemistry of the CPP intermediate after cyclization.
-The stereochemistry of the typical abietane skeleton suggests a GGPP precursor with its fused cyclohexyl rings in a chair-chair ("normal") conformation, although some abietanes with alternative stereochemistry may be cyclized from CCP isomers containing alternative combinations of boat and chair cyclohexane conformers.
-After the initial cyclization to CPP, which forms rings A and B in the abietane skeleton, the C ring is formed with the help of a class I diterpene synthase enzyme.
-Subsequent methyl migration and dehydrogenation steps yield the abietene isomers.

-Preservation and diagenesis
+The abietanes are derived, biologically or geologically from abietic acid and related resin acids.

 Diagenetic transformation of biomolecules is not fully understood, but several broad diagenetic patterns are hypothesized to affect the transformation of abietanes as they are heated and pressurized in sediments.
 The first of these patterns is defunctionalization.
 In particular, the reducing conditions of diagenesis are believed to cause abietanes to lose oxygen-containing functional groups, including carboxylic acids and alcohols, as well as methyl groups.
 In addition to defunctionalization, abietanes likely undergo dehydrogenation and aromatization reactions to form more energetically stable systems of conjugated pi bonds in their characteristic three ring structure.
 The hypothesized diagenetic pathway of abietic acid is illustrative of these general patterns.
 Abietic acid is dehydrogenated to dehydroabietic acid, which then loses its carboxylic acid functional group to become dehydroabietin.
 Loss of the 5-Me group and further dehydrogenation form the aromatic 1,2,3,4-tetrahydroretene molecule.
 Final aromatization produces retene, a common biomarker molecule observed in sedimentary samples.